eikofee/nene-quest/README.md

   + Right-click on the `src` and `headers` folders then select "Include in the project"
   + You can navigate in the files with the "Solutions and folders" button in the right corner
   + Now, you should be able to compile the project

-You can ask for help in the "Issues" tab if you're having some troubles.

-# Collaborations

-You're absolutely free to contribute in any way you can, it may be in C++ Programming, 2D Graphics reproduction or anything you may come up with.
-Just fork the project or write yours ideas in a new Issue.

-Thanks !